shanhaider23/world_weather/README.md

 ### App Component:

 The root wrapper of the application.
-It manages the state of fetched data with regard to weather and organizes the layout, comprising SearchComponent, WeatherCard, and MapComponent.
+It manages the state of fetched data about weather and organizes the layout, comprising SearchComponent, WeatherCard, and MapComponent.

 ### SearchComponent:

-An input search allowing users to input city names to fetch weather data.
-Instant validation of user input against invalid entry is implemented.
+An input search allows users to input city names to fetch weather data.
+Instant validation of user input against invalid entries is implemented.

 ### WeatherCard: